kenahoo/RHadoop-Wiki/Tutorial.md

 ## My first mapreduce job

 Conceptually, mapreduce is not very different than a combination of lapplys and a tapply: transform elements of a list, compute an index &mdash; key in mapreduce jargon &mdash; and process the groups thus defined.
-Let's start with the simplext example, from a simple lapply:
+Let's start with a simple lapply example:

     small.ints = 1:10
     out = lapply(small.ints, function(x) x^2)